Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Which areas are truly high-end in Pattaya right now?

-The truly high-end neighborhoods in Pattaya right now are Wongamat (the flagship premium beachfront strip), the top sections of Pratumnak including the Cosy Beach and viewpoint side, and select beachfront towers in Central Pattaya.
+The truly high-end areas in Pattaya in 2026 are Wongamat Beach (North Pattaya), the top of Pratumnak Hill around Cosy Beach and the viewpoint, and a handful of select beachfront towers in Central Pattaya that operate at hotel-grade standards.

 How much does it really cost to buy, beyond the price, in Pattaya in 2026?